-Sarah Imanu's physical remains have been laid to rest.
-The dignitaries have pay their respects.
-Only Avraham and Yitzchak still linger at Machpelah.
-Silently they approach the great stone slab that has been sculpted to fit the cave's entrance.
+The mortal body that Sarah Imanu inhabited so gracefully for 127 years has been laid to rest with appropriate honor.
+One-by-one the dignitaries have filed by to pay their final respects.
+Now only two men - Avraham and Yitzchak - still linger at the site of interment.
+Silently the bereaved father and son approach the great stone slab that the craftsmen sculpted to fit the cave's entrance.
 They put their shoulders against the stone.
 They grunt and heave - and slowly the slab began to roll down the chiseled track.
 With a rumble and a 'thud' the heavy 'door' sinks into its assigned resting place.
 The tomb is sealed.
 The work Avraham and Yitzchak had set out to do as a final act of love for Sarah is now complete.
 The widower and the motherless son breathe a deep collective sigh.
 What will they do without Sarah?
 How will they live without the wife and mother, counselor, caretaker, and friend they so dearly loved?
 Would they really have to go places, meet people, and try to enjoy sunrises and sunsets, lightning storms and rainbows, without her?

-As long interment planning and protocol was in process, Sarah had continued to be the focal point of their every thought, every word, their emotion, and every expenditure of energy.
-Once the stone slipped into place, however, they would to have to get used to doing things that did not involve - much less revolve around - Sarah.
+As long interment planning and protocol was in process Sarah had continued to be the focal point of their every thought, every word, their emotion, and every expenditure of energy.
+Once the stone slipped into place, however, they realized that they would have to get used to doing things that did not involve - much less revolve around - Sarah.
 Suddenly they were alone - and it seemed more than they could bear.
 Suddenly it was real - and they were not prepared for it.

-Avraham stood like a statue, staring at the stone.
+Avraham stood like a statue, staring quizzically at the stone as if were something he was seeing for the first time.
 It was not that he questioned its integrity.
 What caused him to stare so intently at the stone was the realization that it constituted a barrier between him and his dearest companion.
 For the first time since he could remember, he could not see his princess.
 He touched the stone.
 He said the words of a blessing - but with no real kavanah.
 He gathered himself, and tried the words again, slower, and with more intentionality - but with the same results.
 The words he whispered seemed shallow.
 He shook his head.
 Prayers would apparently have to wait.
 He stepped - or was it stumbled - back about half a step from the entrance to the cave.
 But he could not bring himself to take his eyes off of that stone.
 To look away from the stone would be to leave her.
 To walk away would be to go on without her.
 He was just not ready.
 He looked for any excuse he could find to stay just a few moments more.
 He just stood and stared because the realization that he could do nothing more for Sarah was killing him.

 1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
 Reproduction of material from any Rabbi's son lesson without written permission from the author is prohibited.
-Copyright © 2023, William G. Bullock, Sr.
+Copyright © 2024, William G. Bullock, Sr.